Parineeti Chopra: Early life and work

-Chopra was born on 22 October 1988 in Ambala, Haryana into a Punjabi Hindu family.
-Her father, Pawan Chopra, is a businessman and supplier to the Indian Army at Ambala Cantonment and her mother is Reena Chopra.
-She has two brothers: Shivang and Sahaj; actresses Priyanka Chopra, Meera Chopra and Mannara Chopra are her cousins.
+Chopra was born on 22 October 1988 in Ambala, Haryana, into a Punjabi Hindu family.
+Her father, Pawan Chopra, is a businessman and supplier to the Indian Army at Ambala Cantonment, and her mother is Reena Chopra.
+She has two brothers, Shivang and Sahaj.
+Actresses Priyanka Chopra, Meera Chopra and Mannara Chopra are her cousins.

 Chopra was educated at Convent of Jesus and Mary, Ambala.
-In an interview published in The Hindu, she revealed that she was a very good student and had always wanted to become an investment banker.
-At the age of 17, Chopra moved to England, where she received a triple honours degree in business, finance and economics from Manchester Business School.
-She used to take orientation classes for new students at the university.
-While studying, she worked part-time for the Manchester United Football Club as the team leader of the catering department.
-Chopra is also a trained Hindustani classical singer with a B.A.
-Honours in music.
-She used to perform on stage with her cousin, Priyanka, and their fathers in her childhood.
+She later moved to England at the age of 17 and obtained a triple honours degree in business, finance and economics from Alliance Manchester Business School.
+During her studies, she worked part-time for Manchester United F.C. as a team leader in the catering department.
+She is also a trained Hindustani classical singer and holds a degree in music.